axd1967/lander/README.md

 * 10": 0
 * 5': 50-70
 * 2': 70-90
-* current implementation does not change initial CSM altitude
+* current implementation does not change initial CSM altitude (15.24km / 6586s)

 See also [LM-1](LM-1).

 ## Tips
 * remember that weight changes over time, which means that acceleration due to thrust will increase
 * if not enough fuel left, burn time is reduced to match remaining fuel
-* CSM continues orbiting, this has an impact on *when* to initiate lift-off
+* CSM continues orbiting, this has an impact on *when* to initiate lift-off.

 ## Notes

 Simple formulas used ("[Euler symplectic](https://en.wikipedia.org/wiki/Semi-implicit_Euler_method)"), don't expect stable orbits: as as simple example, just run idle in the initial orbit and observe the decay.
-This is more a game than a realistic simulation; deviations get worse with larger time steps (r2).
+You might also notice a lag between acceleration and velocity response, and vv that increases while idle and ascending...
+This is more a game than a realistic simulation; deviations get also worse with larger time steps (r2).
 It might be interesting to have an idea of the lower bound for the time step before other effects start to appear.

 # Programming